Of wheat and weeds

 Even though we don't know how to pray as we ought, the Spirit will intercede for us, Paul promises in today's Epistle.
-But first we must turn and call upon Him, we must commit ourselves to letting the good seed of His Word bear fruit in our lives.
-So we should not be deceived or lose heart when we see weeds among the wheat, truth and holiness mixed with error, injustice and sin.
+But first, we must turn and call upon Him.
+We must commit ourselves to letting the good seed of His Word bear fruit in our lives.

-For now, He makes His sun rise on the good and the bad.
+For now, He makes His sun rise on the good and the bad (see Matthew 5:45).
 But the harvest draws near.
-Let's work that we might be numbered among the righteous children--who will shine like the sun in the kingdom of the Father.
+Let's work so that we might be numbered among the righteous children -- who will shine like the sun in the kingdom of the Father.

 Psalm 86:5-6, 9-10, 15-16